Frank Crean

 Francis Daniel Crean (28 February 1916 – 2 December 2008) was an Australian politician who served as a member of the House of Representatives from 1951 to 1977, representing the Labor Party.
-He was a minister in the Whitlam Government, including as Treasurer from 1972 to 1974 and Deputy Prime Minister for a few months in 1975.
+He was a minister in the Whitlam government, including as Treasurer from 1972 to 1974 and the fifth deputy prime minister for a few months in 1975.

 Crean was born in Hamilton, Victoria.
 He attended Melbourne High School and the University of Melbourne, and subsequently worked as a tax accountant.
 Crean was elected to the Victorian Legislative Assembly in 1945.
 He lost his seat in 1947 and reclaimed it in 1949, but quit state politics two years later to stand at the 1951 federal election.
 Crean spent the first 21 years of his career in federal politics in opposition, albeit as a frontbencher for most of that time.
 He became Treasurer after the 1972 election, but economic uncertainty and factional considerations meant he was replaced by Jim Cairns after two years.
 He was instead appointed Minister for Overseas Trade.
 Crean held that position until the government's dismissal in 1975, and for its final six months was also deputy prime minister, replacing Cairns when he became embroiled in the Khemlani affair.
 He left politics at the 1977 election.
 His son, Simon Crean, was a Member of Parliament from 1990 to 2013.

 Early life

-Crean was born in Hamilton, Victoria, where his father was a bicycle-maker.
-Although his father was of Irish Catholic descent, Francis was raised in his mother's Presbyterian faith.
-He was known as Francis in his early life, but later changed his name to the less Irish Catholic-sounding Frank.
-He graduated from the University of Melbourne with degrees in arts and commerce and a diploma in public administration, and became an accountant and tax consultant.
+Frank Crean was born in Hamilton, Victoria.
+His father, of Irish Catholic descent, worked as a bicycle-maker, while his mother was Presbyterian, the faith in which Crean was raised.
+During his youth, he was known as Francis, but later adopted the name Frank, partly to downplay his Irish Catholic heritage in a politically sensitive era.

-In 1946, Crean married Mary Findlay, with whom he had three sons.
-One of these, Simon Crean, was the federal Labor leader from 2001 to 2003.
-Another, Dr. David Crean, became a minister in the state Labor government in Tasmania.
-His third son, Stephen, became lost while skiing and died in a blizzard near Charlotte Pass in August 1985.
-A massive search failed to find him.
-His remains were found more than two years later.
+He studied at the University of Melbourne, where he earned degrees in arts and commerce, along with a diploma in public administration.
+Following his studies, he worked as an accountant and tax consultant.

+In 1946, Crean married Mary Findlay.
+The couple had three sons.
+Their eldest, Stephen Crean, disappeared while skiing near Charlotte Pass, New South Wales in August 1985 and died during a blizzard.
+Despite a major search operation, his remains were not discovered until over two years later.
+His second son, Simon Crean, served as federal leader of the Australian Labor Party from 2001 to 2003, and held ministerial positions in the governments of Bob Hawke, Paul Keating, Kevin Rudd, and Julia Gillard.
+The youngest son, David Crean, was a minister in the state Labor government of Tasmania.